 Why is Nutrition so Important for Children? (aka What’s the big deal?)

 We all know that junk food is not good for us or our children.
 Yet, it’s more of a problem than you may think.
 Research shows that regular junk food intake leads to long-term health problems such as obesity, hypertension, heart disease

-For these reasons we need to give our children the gift of nutritious foods and healthy habits.
+For these reasons, we need to give our kids the gift of nutritious foods and healthy habits.
 If you want to give your child the best chance of having a happy, fulfilled life then start with food.

 So, What Can You Do to Help Your Child Develop Healthy Eating Habits?

 In this study, when mothers practiced five healthy behaviors the risk of obesity in their children was reduced by 75%.
 The five healthy habits were:

 - eating a healthy, balanced diet

 - avoid smoking